-- 2.12 The school meets the standard. - 2.13 The school has a suitable fire risk policy that is reviewed and updated annually.
+- 2.12 The school meets the standard. - 2.13 The school has a suitable fire risk policy which is reviewed and updated annually.
 The school's fire risk assessment is undertaken by a suitably qualified person.
 It is reviewed regularly, and any recommendations are implemented without delay.
 Appropriate fire procedures are in place.
-Competent persons have been appointed to assist in taking preventative and protective measures, including ensuring that all parts of the buildings are evacuated if there is a fire.
-Regular and suitable training is in place for staff and for those with responsibilities, including fire marshals. - 2.14 Staff, pupils and visitors are provided with appropriate fire safety information including how to evacuate buildings and where the fire assembly points are located.
-Regular fire drills are conducted at varied times of the day.
-The results of these are recorded accurately, including the time it takes for evacuation, any concerns identified, and any improvements that need to be made.
-Suitable emergency exits, escape routes and signage are in place.
+Competent persons have been appointed to assist in taking preventative and protective measures including ensuring that all parts of the buildings are evacuated if there is a fire.
+Regular and suitable training is in place for staff and for those with responsibilities, including fire wardens. - 2.14 Staff, pupils and visitors are provided with appropriate fire safety information including how to evacuate buildings and where the fire assembly points are located.
+Regular fire drills are conducted at different times of the day and night.
+The results of these are recorded accurately, including the time it takes for evacuation, any concerns, and any improvements that need to be made.
+Suitable emergency exits, escape routes and signage are in place, including for the planned installation of classrooms.
 Effective monitoring systems ensure that these are maintained consistently to the required standards.
 Fire equipment including extinguishers and alarms are checked regularly by external contractors.
-Records of all fire safety checks are maintained appropriately and monitored by governors. - 2.15 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.
+Records of all fire safety checks are maintained appropriately and monitored by the proprietor. - 2.15 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.